General product-specific questions and answers.

 Nitrokey uses PINs instead of passwords.
 The main difference is that the hardware limits the amount of tries to three while a limit doesn't exist for passwords.
 Because of this, a short PIN is still secure and there is not need to choose a long and complex PIN.

-Nitrokey Pro's PINs can be up to 30 digits long and can consist of numbers, characters and special characters.
+Nitrokey Pro's and Storage's PINs can be up to 20 digits long and can consist of numbers, characters and special characters.
+Note: When using GnuPG or OpenSC, 32 character long PINs can be used but aren't supported by Nitrokey App.

 Nitrokey HSM: In OpenSC the function C_GenerateRandom is mapped to the random number generator of the device.
 However, engine-pkcs11 doesn't contain a mapping for OpenSSL to C_GenerateRandom.
 Hence, it doesn't work yet.
 It would be required to implement the mapping in engine-pkcs11 to C_GenerateRandom.